On the total volume of the double hyperbolic space: Preliminaries

-First notice a rather strange property that, unlike the half-spaces in $M^n$, in (\ref{equation_half_space}) the half-space's upper and lower parts \emph{appear} to be on the different sides of a hyperplane $\{x \in \mathbb{R}^{n,1}: x\cdot e = 0 \}$, and the inward unit normal along the boundary in the \emph{lower} sheet is not $e$, but points to the opposite direction as $e$ does.
-Although seemingly counterintuitive, however it can be explained by the fact that the upper and the lower sheets are embedded in different linear spaces $\mathbb{R}^{n,1}$ and $\mathbb{R}^{n,1}_{-}$ respectively.
-In fact, if denote by $-e_{-}$ the inward unit normal along the boundary in the lower sheet (for notational reasons we do not denote it by $-e$), then $e$ and $-e_{-}$ are embedded in $\mathbb{R}^{n,1}$ and $\mathbb{R}^{n,1}_{-}$ respectively as well.
-So while $e$ can be treated as a point in the de Sitter space, $-e_{-}$ is \emph{not}, but is in a double covering of the de Sitter space instead, which will be addressed in more detail in Section~\ref{section_de_Sitter}.
-However for two half-spaces of $\mathbb{DH}^n$ whose boundaries intersect, the intersecting angle is the same in the upper and the lower sheets, which is important for the development of the theory.
+Let $M^n$ be the spherical, Euclidean, or hyperbolic space (including $\mathbb{H}^n_{-}$ as well) of constant curvature $\kappa$.
+Unlike in $M^n$ where a half-space is always on the same side of a plane, in $\mathbb{DH}^n$ notice that in (\ref{equation_half_space_hyperboloid}) (see Figure~\ref{figure_half_space}) the half-space's upper and lower parts \emph{appear} to be on different sides of a plane $\{x \in \mathbb{R}^{n,1}: x\cdot e = 0 \}$.
+Although seemingly counterintuitive, this rather strange property can be explained by the fact that the upper and the lower sheets are embedded in different linear spaces $\mathbb{R}^{n,1}$ and $\mathbb{R}^{n,1}_{-}$ respectively.
+However for two half-spaces of $\mathbb{DH}^n$ whose faces intersect, the intersecting angle is the same in both the upper and the lower sheets, which is important for the development of the theory.

-It is crucial to have this sign function $\ell(x)$ in (\ref{equation_half_space}) to define the half-space in the hyperboloid model, and it will become even more evident once the hemisphere model for $\mathbb{DH}^n$ is introduced in Section~\ref{section_hemisphere}, where as a consequence of $\ell(x)$ any half-space in the hemisphere model is an intersection of a unit sphere and a Euclidean half-space.

-By an $n$-dimensional \emph{convex polytope} in $M^n$ we mean a compact subset which can be expressed as a finite intersection of closed half-spaces.
+By an $n$-dimensional \emph{convex polytope} in $M^n$, we mean a compact subset which can be expressed as a finite intersection of closed half-spaces.
 If we remove the compactness restriction and the resulting intersection is unbounded, then the intersection is an \emph{unbounded polytope}.
-Similarly, we define an $n$-dimensional \emph{polytope} in $\mathbb{DH}^n$ as a compact subset which can be expressed as a finite intersection of closed half-spaces in $\mathbb{DH}^n$.
-Sometimes, in order to emphasize the difference between a polytope in $\mathbb{DH}^n$ and a polytope in $\mathbb{H}^n$ or $\mathbb{H}^n_{-}$ (possibly unbounded, but with the closure containing at most a finite number of ideal points), we also call the former \emph{polytope of type 1} and the latter \emph{polytope of type 2}.
-A polytope of type 2 is simply a convex polytope also if some of the vertices are on the boundary at infinity.
-Notice that combining a polytope of type 2 with its antipodal image in $\mathbb{DH}^n$ forms a polytope of type 1, thus polytope of type 2 is a refinement of polytope of type 1.
-But for a polytope of type 1 in $\mathbb{DH}^n$, its restriction to $\mathbb{H}^n$ or $\mathbb{H}^n_{-}$ is not necessarily a polytope of type 2.
+(In $\mathbb{H}^n$ for $n\ge 2$, if we relax the convex polytope to also include ideal vertices, then it still has finite volume.
+See Haagerup and Munkholm \cite{HaagerupMunkholm}, see also Luo \cite{Luo:continuity} and Rivin \cite{Rivin:volumes}.)
 For an overview of polytopes see Ziegler \cite{Ziegler:polytopes}.